kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 **Due date: August 13th, 2023, 10pm GMT**

-Your first final assessment for Optimizing Your Learning is to use all the lessons learnt and reflections you have carried out throughout the course to create your personal learning charter.
+Your first final assessment for Optimizing Your Learning is to use all the lessons learned and reflections you have carried out throughout the course to create your personal learning charter.
 Your learning charter will contain **seven sections**, which are listed below.
 In each section, you will respond to the prompts given below.

 Personal Learning Charter Prompts:
 - **1 - Who Am I**